 - Supports close to all digital coins or tokens in existence, including NFTs

-- Excellent compatibility with DeFi for experienced users
+- Compatibility with DeFi

 - Can be linked with Coinbase.com account for easy transfers